armollica/TableShaper/examples/joining/README.md

 We can use the `join` command to perform SQL-join table joins.

 In this case, we want to join the tables based on the two columns they have in common, `id` and `name`.
-Here's the command we would run.
+Here's the command for that.

 ```
 join -k id,name income